joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

   teaser: "/uploads/githubdesktop-overview.png"

 ---
-[Git](https://en.wikipedia.org/wiki/Git) (_Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development, allowing versioning, source control and enablement of continuous Integration and deployment)_ has been around for years _(development and the first release began in 2005 by Linus Torvolds)_, and although primary driven and consumed by software developers – it is now a staple of everyday life for an IT professional of many disciplines _(ie Operations, Delivery),_ even if a git repository is used to store your PowerShell scripts _(hint – it should!)_.
+[Git](https://en.wikipedia.org/wiki/Git) (_Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development, allowing versioning, source control and enablement of continuous Integration and deployment)_ has been around for years _(development and the first release began in 2005 by Linus Torvolds)_, and although primary driven and consumed by software developers – it is now a staple of everyday life for an IT professional of many disciplines _(i.e. Operations, Delivery),_ even if a git repository is used to store your PowerShell scripts _(hint – it should!)_.

-Although tools such as Visual Studio Code, allows you to easily utilize git source control, and of course, you can use git directly from the command line, sometimes you simply want an easy way to leverage git through a point and click interface directly on your Desktop, there a lot of tools out there to give you easy access to git, but today I will concentrate on Github Desktop.
+Although tools such as Visual Studio Code allows you to utilize git source control efficiently, and of course, you can use Git directly from the command line, sometimes you want an easy way to leverage Git through a point and click interface now on your Desktop, there a lot of tools out there to give you easy access to Git, but today I will concentrate on Github Desktop.

 If you are looking at something a bit more powerful, then I suggest [Atlassian Sourcetree](https://www.atlassian.com/software/sourcetree "Atlassian Sourcetree").

-Introducing Github Desktop... “_Focus on what matters instead of fighting with Git.
-Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow.”_
+Introducing Github Desktop... _"Focus on what matters instead of fighting with Git.
+Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow."_

 ![Github Desktop - Overview](/uploads/githubdesktop-overview.png "Github Desktop - Overview")

-Github Desktop gives you a clean, light and easy to use tool to work with git repositories, that is constantly [kept up to date](https://github.com/desktop/desktop "Github Desktop - Github") and improved upon
+Github Desktop gives you a clean, light and easy to use tool to work with git repositories that are constantly [kept up to date](https://github.com/desktop/desktop "Github Desktop - Github") and improved upon

-Although Github Desktop, is published by Github – this doesn’t mean you cannot use a git repository hosted by another provider, such as Azure DevOps.
+Although Github Desktop is published by Github – this doesn't mean you cannot use a git repository hosted by another provider, such as Azure DevOps.

-This article assumes that you have a Git repository initialised already, you can create free repositories from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/?nav=min "Azure DevOps") or [Github](https://github.com/ "GitHub"), they are both owned by Microsoft, personally, I have moved from Azure DevOps to Github for my git repositories, but utilise AzureDevOps pipelines.
+This article assumes that you have a Git repository initialized already; you can create free repositories from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/?nav=min "Azure DevOps") or [Github](https://github.com/ "GitHub").
+Microsoft owns Azure DevOps and Github; personally, I have moved from Azure DevOps to Github for my git repositories but utilize AzureDevOps pipelines.

 ### Install Github Desktop